Skip to content

 If you want to know how I use Anki to learn foreign languages, check out my other blog post.

 Learning is a continuous process.
-One can alway try to work on oneself and improve one’s learning techniques.
+One can alway try to work on oneself and improve one's learning techniques.
 As I discover new learning strategies, I will see that I update this article accordingly.
-So be sure to follow me on Twitter to get notified when I update this post or publish a new post.
-Thanks, and take care.
+So be sure to follow me on Mastodon to get notified when I update this post or publish a new post.
+Thanks, and be well.